Sterling™-LWB+ WiFi 4 and Bluetooth 5.2 Modules

 New: M.2-2230 module, part # 453-00141!

-Laird Connectivity’s new Sterling-LWB+ WiFi 4 with Bluetooth 5.2 module, based upon the Infineon AIROC™ CYW43439 chipset, is the latest member of the successful Sterling-LWB radio family.
+Ezurio's (formerly Laird Connectivity) new Sterling-LWB+ WiFi 4 with Bluetooth 5.2 module, based upon the Infineon AIROC™ CYW43439 chipset, is the latest member of the successful Sterling-LWB radio family.
 This embedded module series is available as a System-in-Package (SIP) and two certified module versions, supporting either an on-board chip antenna or a MHF connector for an external antenna.
 It is designed to meet the demands of medical and industrial IoT connectivity, and is mechanically and pin compatible with our Sterling-LWB module as an upgrade path for existing customers.

 The Sterling-LWB+ contains a fully featured WiFi 4 radio, enabled with our industry-leading software drivers and support.
 The secure, high performance SDIO solution provides easy integration with any Linux or Android based system.
 It is designed for IoT from the start: fully certified, easy to integrate, and is the fastest route to the market for wireless IoT applications.